NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 The `plotRGB` function allows you to combine three bands to create an image. <a href="http://www.inside-r.org/packages/cran/raster/docs/plotRGB" target="_blank">More on plotRGB here.</a>

 	#write out final raster
-	#note - you should be able to bring this into any GIS program!		 	writeRaster(rgb_stack,file="test6.tif",overwrite=TRUE)
+	#note - you should be able to bring this tiff into any GIS program!	writeRaster(rgb_stack,file="test6.tif",overwrite=TRUE)

 <i class="fa fa-star"></i> **Data Tip - False color and near infrared images:** Use the band combinations listed at the top of this page to modify the raster list. what type of image do you get when you change the band values?
 {: .notice}